hypha-mirror/secure-ephemeral-messaging-channel/spec.md

 }
 ```

-There is no dictated structure for the plaintext message.
+There is no dictated structure for the plaintext message but it is expected to be a JavaScript object.

 The message is encrypted using the `secretbox_easy` function from the _sodium-universal_ package.
 This currently uses the XSalsa20 stream cipher for encryption and a Poly1305 MAC for authentication.